England’s Creative Coast

 Sector Support Fund

+The Sector Support Fund is a £500,000 per year pot to support one-off, discrete pieces of work of a pan-LEP nature with a sector focus that brings demonstrable benefit and has support across the LEP.
 It uses Growing Places Fund Revenue Grant to fund a programme of works to support the sector focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP working groups.
 When the Growing Places Fund grant was originally awarded, a proportion of the fund was earmarked as revenue which is being used for the Sector Support Fund.